A - Z Guidance

 Fees

-We do fund organisations that charge fees to attend their activities.
+We can fund organisations that charge fees to attend their activities.
 However, we expect to see a clear statement or policy on fee-waiving.
 This should show that:

 - Those who cannot afford to pay fees are considered and cared for